shsagir/play-area-sync/docs/redis-cloud.md

 ## Session handler

-If you don't use a framework, configure session.save_handler and session.save_path in your php.ini to tell phpredis where to store the sessions:
+If you don't use a framework, configure session.save_handler and session.save_path in your php.ini to tell phpredis where to store the sessions.
+Make sure to do it very early in your application, before accessing session data.

 ```php
 // Read the secrects you've set in the Dashboard